coherenceplatform/cocli/README.md

 To change your target environment update the `CoherenceDomain` in the `devConfig`.
 It can be found in `pkg/cocli/cocli.go`.

 If you are targeting a workspace, the cli will need to use a slightly different api url path.
 This will be handled automatically by cocli.

+### Versioning

+To update the cocli version it needs to be set in 2 places:
+- update the `cliVersion` constant in `pkg/cocli/cocli.go`
+- update the version in `cli_version.txt`

+In addition to the above, the cli api version should be updated in the control-plane metadata response.